threefoldtech/info_grid/labs/docs/intro.md

 ## Questions and Feedback

-To explore this manual, you can use the search function by hitting **'s'** on your keyboard, or by clicking on the magnifier button at the top left of each page.
+To explore this manual, you can use the search function at the top right of the page.
 Answers to your questions might also be on the [ThreeFold Forum](https://forum.threefold.io/).

 If you can't find the answer to your question, our dedicated [ThreeFold Support](https://threefoldfaq.crisp.help/en/) team is here to help.